Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Experimental Methodology

 In traditional RAG systems, a user input is used to query a retrieval system for recommended items from some corpus, which are then used for generation.
 Given user input $\instance$, a query $\query$ generated by the query generation function $\queryGenerator(\instance)$, and a corpus of documents $\collection$, a \textit{deterministic retriever} $\rmodel(\query, \collection)$ returns a fixed ranked list $L$ every time $\query$ is seen.
 Retrieval is followed by a top $k$ truncation which is passed to a prompt generation function $\promptGenerator(\instance, L_{1:k})$ that returns a final prompt $\bar{\instance}$, which is subsequently passed to the language model $\mlmodel(\bar{\instance})$.
 Because deterministic retrievers allocate exposure to the same item over repeated samples, RAG systems with deterministic retrievers present a challenge to ensuring equal exposure of relevant items to the generator.

-To address the issue of unfairness in the rankings passed to the generator, we can convert a deterministic retriever into a stochastic retriever, which has been shown to provide fair rankings in expectation \citep{diaz_2020_stochastic_ranking}.
-By sampling a ranking from a distribution of rankings predicted to be relevant, we smooth the expected exposure of different relevant items to be similar and, therefore, fairer (Appendix \ref{app:production}).
+To address the issue of unfairness in the rankings passed to the generator, we can convert a deterministic retriever into a stochastic retriever, which can, in expectation, provide fair rankings \citep{diaz_2020_stochastic_ranking}.
+By sampling a ranking based on its quality to users---in this case generators---the expected exposure of different relevant items becomes similar and, therefore, fairer.
 Because decisions are stochastic, the fairness and quality of stochastic retrieval is evaluated based on a sample of rankings.
-Similarly, since a sampled ranking is processed by a generator, we also compute the expected effectiveness by using sampled rankings.
+Likewise, since each sampled ranking is processed by a generator, we measure the expected generator effectiveness over these sampled rankings.
+We also consider how fairly exposure is allocated among the items that end up being attributed by the final output, acknowledging that some retrieved items may not be credited in the generated text.
 The complete evaluation pipeline of a RAG system with a stochastic retriever is illustrated in Figure \ref{fig:exp-overview}.